Stool233/logseq-store/pages/Mathematics for Computer Science.md

 			- Cryptic Notation（符号表示）
 				- ![image.png](../assets/image_1660574197625_0.png){:height 243, :width 371}
 				- The mathematical notation is concise but cryptic.
 Words such as “AND” and “OR” are easier to remember and won’t get confused with operations on numbers.
-				- We will often use P as an abbreviation for NOT.P /, but aside from that, we mostly stick to the words—except when formulas would otherwise run off the page.
+				- We will often use P as an abbreviation for NOT(P), but aside from that, we mostly stick to the words—except when formulas would otherwise run off the page.
 			-
 				-